Parcels-code/pixi-lock/README.md

 > [!NOTE]
 > Pinning your Pixi version in CI and updating this pin manually ensures better
-> Stability.
-Otherwise updates to Pixi which (a) change the format of the lock > file would break your CI for a period of `cache-frequency`, or (b) change the format of
+> stability.
+Otherwise updates to Pixi which introduce breaking changes in:
+> - (a) the format of the lock file - which would break your CI for a period of `cache-frequency`, or
-> `pixi.toml`, which would break your CI until you fix it.
+> - (b) the format of `pixi.toml` - which would break your CI until you fix it.
-> This avoids any potentially breaking changes down the line (e.g., changes
-> in lock file behaviour

 ## Why not commit the lock file?